 Recommendations are given as a single list of what should be done next—in order to further the goals of the entity in question.
 The first recommendation is always the most important, and the second is always less important than the first, but more important than the third.

 Any slight adjustment to the model will change the prioritization of the recommendations because certain elements are added, subtracted, or adjusted in importance.

 When the world (or our understanding of the world) changes, the model is updated to match that difference in understanding, and with it the ratings of our progress as well as the recommendations for how best to proceed.

 One key attribute that I’ve built into my implementations of the system thus far is the concept of bottom-up vs. top-down.
 What I mean by this is that there are a million different ways to measure, for example, health.
 And rather than try to measure 10,000 of them, this approach will look at the five most important things.
 And the same goes for team health, or financial readiness, or information security.

-Once you start scoring well there you can then add addition, higher-maturity items to the model.
+Once you start scoring well there you can then add additional, higher-maturity items to the model.

-DOM is a continuously updated and prescriptive system for monitoring and displaying progress towards goals, whatever those goals may be.
+DOM is a continuously updated and prescriptive system for monitoring and displaying progress towards a long-term goal, whatever those goals may be.